You are here

 - Listening, clarifying, questioning and responding skills

 - Broad understanding of cross-cultural and intergovernmental issues

 The American Indian studies minor is designed to give students a broad background while allowing concentrated study in an area(s) of interest.
 The minor pairs well with majors across campus and prepares students to go on to successful careers in social services, government, advocacy, business, politics, education, the arts, and much more.

 There are many scholarship opportunities including the Shakopee Mdewakanton Sioux Community Endowed Scholarship (deadline: May 1st), the Page Education Foundation (deadline: May 1st), Minnesota Indian Scholarship Program, the Udall Foundation, the Ethel Curry American Indian Leadership Scholarship program and more.
 For additional information visit the Department of American Indian Studies.

-The Anishinaabe Student Organization (ASO) is a student-run group for anyone interested in Native American cultures.
-The ASO seeks to create a friendly environment where students can establish a connection to the Native American communities & cultures.
-The ASO also endeavors to provide opportunities for its student members to become involved in several academically oriented and social service activities.
+The Indigenous Student Organization is a student-run group for anyone interested in Native American culture.
+The ISO seeks to create a friendly environment where students can establish a connection to the Native American community & culture.
+The ISO also endeavors to provide opportunities for its student members to become involved in several academically oriented and social service activities.